wunderlins/protohand/doc/README.txt

     4. It is unclear how this program will behave on multibyte character sets coming from user input.
 It will probably crash and burn your computer and desk down.
 Huzzah!

+    5. The line length in the ini file is limited to max 4096 characters.

 COPYRIGHT